Learn the best ways to get rid of mice and keep them away

 A mouse in your home demands immediate attention.
 They are persistent pests and can bring serious health hazards.
 If you see one mouse scurrying around, you can be certain that he has a host of friends and family nesting nearby.

-This guide will teach you how to eliminate mice and protect your home from future infestations.
+This guide will teach you how to get rid of mice and protect your home from future infestations.

 Identifying a Mouse Infestation